 First things first – how to get to Port Douglas!
 Due to its remoteness, getting to Port Douglas is only possible via Cairns in the south or from Cook Town in the North.
 However, Cook Town is even more remote than Port Douglas, so it’s most likely you’ll be arriving from Cairns.

-There are no direct flights to Port Douglas, the closest domestic airport is Cairns Airport, which offers daily flights from all the major capital cities in Australia (Brisbane, Sydney, Melbourne) serviced by Virgin Australia, Qantas, Jetstar and Tiger airlines.
+There are no direct flights to Port Douglas, the closest domestic airport is Cairns Airport, which offers daily flights from all the major capital cities in Australia (Brisbane, Sydney, Melbourne) serviced by Virgin Australia, Qantas and Jetstar.

 Alternatively, if you’re planning to do a bigger road trip around Australia or Queensland (lucky you!), it would be easy to add a 2 or 3 day side trip from Cairns to Port Douglas.